kcprakash24/notion_git_sync/README.md

 2. Click `...` menu (top right) → **Connections**
 3. Find and add your integration

+**In the Notion integration configuration, ensure the integration has access to the workspace and only read permissions are granted for the content.** (Just so I don’t end up modifying things from Git and having it reflect in my Notion pages)

 ### 3. Get Your Database ID

 From your database URL: